 Generally, if a patient makes less than 100% to 200% of the federal poverty line (FPL) and is pregnant, elderly, disabled, parent/caretaker, or a child, there is likely a Medicaid option for them.

 Choosing an Eligibility Advocate

 There are many services that can help a hospital or health care provider navigate the complicated system of patient eligibility.
 These health care eligibility advocates are trained and able to help consumers, small businesses, and their employees as they look for health coverage options through the Marketplace, including completing eligibility and enrollment forms.

 When choosing an eligibility advocate, there are several criteria that should be considered:

 - Capture rates- How effective is the advocate?
 Ask about their capture rate.
 This percentage refers to the quantity of patients who receive coverage when working with a advocate.
 The DECO standard is 94%.

 - Field visits- Does your advocate work on site?
 Advocates who work directly with the patients have a much higher success rate than those who work off-site.

 - Cycle times- How long does it take for payment to be received?
 An advocate should be able to decrease your cycle time while increasing revenue.

 - Training- Does your advocate supply training for your staff?
 Advocates should act as an extension to your service, not a replacement for your current staff.

 At DECO, we focus on streamlining your existing revenue cycle management (RCM) system, as well as advocating for your patients to receive health care coverage.
 Our talented, multilingual staff, is able to offer patient-centric eligibility services that will ultimately benefit your hospital’s financial health.
-Our 94% capture rate means that you get paid for the services you provide, and don’t have to use valuable resources to make it happen.
+We have a 94% capture rate, which means that you get paid for the services you provide, and don’t have to use valuable resources to make it happen.
 To learn more about our services, contact us today.